confluentinc/ksql/docs/udf.rst

 The jars in the ``ext/`` directory are only scanned at start-up, so you will need to restart your KSQL server instances to pick up new UDFs.

+It is important to ensure that you deploy the custom jars to each server instance.
+Failure to do so will result in errors when processing any statements that try to use these functions.
+The errors may go unnoticed in the KSQL CLI if the KSQL server instance it is connected to has the jar installed, but one or more other KSQL servers don't have it installed.
+In these cases the errors will appear in the ksql logs.
+The servers that don't have the jars will stop processing any queries using the custom UD(A)Fs.
+Processing will continue, but it will be restricted to only the servers with the correct jars installed.

 =====